EmmaJane22/explorer-scouts/README.md

 - The footer section has a colour gradient which adds visual appeal, made using a tutorial from W3Schools https://www.w3schools.com/css/css3_gradients.asp

 - I used https://color.adobe.com/ to decide on the colour scheme.

+- The font colour and background colour for the header and body were checked for contrast on https://coolors.co/contrast-checker/ and scored '13.43 - super' showing the contrast makes the accessibility good.
+The contrast was checked for the footer and was scored '12.44 - Super'.

 ## Typography